toml-lang/toml/README.md

 ```

 You can write 1 or 2 single quotes anywhere within a multi-line literal string,
-but sequences of three or more single quotes within a multi-line literal string
-are not permitted.
+but sequences of three or more single quotes are not permitted.

 ```toml
 quot15 = '''Here are fifteen quotation marks: """""""""""""""'''